jacquuouille/powerbi_promotional_campaign/README.md

 ## 👉 Recommandations
+ 1. **Target female customers and older age groups** (most engaged segments that spend the most) → should boost revenue even more.
- 1. Leverage social to boost the overall view rate
+ 2. **Leverage social to boost the overall view rate** → to maxumize engagement.
+ 3. **Redifine offer terms:**